MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Keyword.md

 [Stats](./Stats)|The stats for the specified date range.
 &nbsp;|&nbsp;
 ## <a name="gettext"></a>getText
 Returns the text of this keyword.

-The text will be returned in the format as follows, based on the match type of this keyword:<br /> <br /> &nbsp;•	books – broad match<br /> &nbsp;•	"books" – phrase match<br /> &nbsp;•	[origin of species] – exact match<br />
+The text will be returned in one of the following formats based on the match type:

+- `books` - broad match
+- `"books"` - phrase match
+- `[hardcover books]` - exact match

 ### Returns:
 |Type|Description|